gcanti/fp-ts/docs/modules/ReadonlySet.ts.md

 ## insert

-Insert a value into a set
+Insert a value into a `ReadonlySet`.

 **Signature**